bitrise-io/devcenter/_articles/en/testing/test-reports.md

 * [Device testing for iOS](/testing/device-testing-for-ios/)
 * [Running Xcode Tests](/testing/running-xcode-tests/) "%}

+{% include message_box.html type="important" title="Using custom Script Steps" content="You can use custom Script Steps to export test results to Test Reports.
+Read the details in our [Exporting from custom Script Steps to Test Reports]() guide."%}

 ## Configuring Test Reports

 Test Reports doesn't require any sort of complicated configuration.
 All you need is to have tests in your repository, and two Steps in your Workflow.